 What was the most memorable show you’ve ever photographed, and what made it so special?

 The show that stands exceptionally clear in my mind was by Fontaines D.C. at Idealbar.
 I had never been to a show so packed with people who were actually there for the music and energy, not just for a chat with their friends.
 It was absolutely amazing.
 It was probably the last real intimate show the band gave, because just a month later they played big stages around the world.
 I was right up front, where I took closeup shots of the lead singer Grian Chatten.
 Later that evening, we were hanging out with the band at a local bar.
 It was one of the greatest concerts I remember covering.

 What are your feelings about being a woman in this male-dominated industry?

 I don’t see myself as a woman in my industry.
 I am a photographer who is passionate about her job.
 I have never thought I lost or didn’t get a job because other male colleagues were in front of me.
 I believe I have some amazing colleagues, male and female.
 I have never felt any discrimination or eyes on me because of my sex, age or my looks.
 In this industry it is all about talent and passion.
-I believe that anyone who does something wholeheartedly and professionally, will always have lovers and haters.
+I believe that anyone who does something wholeheartedly, professionally, and with huge ambition, will achieve what they deserve.
+And during the hard work, one will always meet resistance, whether it is from the opposite gender or not.
 The thing is, no matter how you put it, you are the one who shapes your story.
 I look at people as people, so I don’t really notice if we are 10 men and 2 women in the field.